DanielMazurkiewicz/WebAI/README.md

           //    but if in defaults "count" is not provided then it throws error (this is a
           //    guarantee that output size is known without running NN operations)

-          // All non reserved modelParams that will use existing model properties names (mentioned
+          // All non reserved params that will use existing model properties names (mentioned
           // in "Core properties summary") will pass their value directly to operation function

-          // For non numeric and non boolean modelParams prefix ">" should be used
+          // For non numeric and non boolean params prefix ">" should be used
           // (those will be not stored in "setup.data" and if not provided "undefined"
           // will be passed to operation function).
 Prefix doesn't prevent providing and using
           // numerics or booleans, it just prevents storing parameter in setup.data

-          // All numeric and boolean modelParams not provided specifically in model will be
+          // All numeric and boolean params not provided specifically in model will be
           // expected to be placed in models property "setup.data" in order of appearance without
           // duplicates (and if no "setup" provided then initialized with random values)
           // (for booleans: false: 0; true: !=0)

-          // It is possible to pass same modelParam more than once to an operation
+          // It is possible to pass same param more than once to an operation

           // Some example compiling all above:
           //    [">someStringOrObjectTypeParameter", ":input", ":additionalPipeEnd", "activation",
           //                       ":input", "activationStr", "someNumericOrBooleanCustomParameter"]

-        defaults: {
+        defaults: { // assigning defaults is performed only once - on NN object creation
           param1: { // if object provided then assumed "calculated" default value, otherwise given
                     // value will be used as default